 In normal operation mode, the Master Security Code can be used to assign up to 6 secondary 4-digit security codes, including a Babysitter Code and a Duress Code.
 The Master Code can also be used to remove secondary codes from the system (individually).

-To assign (or change) a secondary security code, enter:
+To assign (or change) a secondary security code, using the keypad enter: